April 27, 2026

 Camaya had a fast-growing, malignant and rare central nervous system tumor, known as an atypical teratoid rhabdoid tumor or ATRT, that typically arises in children under age 3.
 About 50% to 60% of these tumors occur in the back of the brain, which is where Camaya’s tumor was located.

-Even though Camaya received aggressive treatment with surgery, chemotherapy and blood and marrow transplants, Dr. Rotondo says there are always lingering tumor cells which may remain and increase the chance of the tumor coming back.
+Even though Camaya received aggressive treatment with surgery, chemotherapy and blood and marrow transplants, Dr. Rotondo says there are always lingering microscopic tumor cells which may remain and increase the chance of the tumor coming back.

 Because Camaya was an infant, she was sedated and slept during her proton treatment.
-She also wore a customized mobilization device, or head mask, along with a customized head and neck rest, to ensure the proton treatment was delivered with millimeter precision.
+She also wore a customized immobilization device, or head mask, along with a customized head and neck rest, to ensure the proton treatment was delivered with millimeter precision.

 Personalized proton therapy care